Seekatar/ioptions-logger-test/README.md

 ASP.NET has [ILogger](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) configured out of the box.
 This app adds a line of code to add [Serilog](https://serilog.net/) support that adds a wide range of options, formatters, and sinks.

-All the configuration is done via the `IConfiguation` so you can have local development setup logging in `appsettings.Development.json` to override default logging setup in `appsettings.json`.
+All the configuration is done via the `IConfiguation` so you can have local development setup logging in `appsettings.Development.json` to override the default logging setup in `appsettings.json`.

-In this program for dev logging is to the console, in human readable format, whereas `appsettings.json` is set for using ElasticSearch logging.
+In this program, dev logging is to the console, in human-readable format, whereas `appsettings.json` is set for using ElasticSearch logging.
 Log levels are read periodically so you can change them without restarting the app.

 There are many sinks available, even one for Sentry (commented out in this sample) so you can configure all Error-level messages to automatically be sent there.